 Figure 4.
-S5P daily volcanic SO2 VCD at 7km for three major eruptions, Sierra Negra and Ambae, in 2018, and Raikoke, in 2019 shown on the left column and the IASI-A Δ Bt> 1K observations for the same eruptions on the right column.
+S5P daily volcanic SO2 VCD at 7km for three major eruptions, Sierra Negra and Ambae, in 2018, and Raikoke, in 2019 shown on the left column and the IASI-A $\Delta Bt$ > 1K observations for the same eruptions on the right column.

-In Table 2, the mean volcanic SO_2 loads per eruption between S5P, IASI-A and IASI-B (where applicable) are provided for the three eruptions shown in Figure 4.
-Overall, the mean IASI SO_2 loads report higher values, and a far higher variability - denoted by the 1-sigma of the mean - than the S5P SO_2 loads.
-The IASI-A and -B maxima are also far larger than the equivalent ones for S5P which led us to proceed in calculating the SO_2 masses in ktons/day, as a more representative comparative metric.
+In Table 2, the mean volcanic SO2 loads per eruption between S5P, IASI-A and IASI-B (where applicable) are provided for the three eruptions shown in Figure 4.
+The S5P and IASI observations are simply plotted overlain in these figures sorted in the manner that the maximum volcanic SO2 loads appear on top.
+As a result, for the many days of each eruption, all of the higher loads [redder points] appear over the rest, hence giving the impression that S5P has the higher loads and higher variabilities.
+This is however not the case, as shown in the statistics provided in Table 2, which are based on the points plotted in in Figure 4.
+Overall, the mean IASI SO2 loads report higher values, and a far higher variability - denoted by the 1-sigma of the mean - than the S5P SO2 loads.
+The IASI-A and -B maxima are also far larger than the equivalent ones for S5P which led us to proceed in calculating the SO2 masses in ktons/day, as a more representative comparative metric.